Conscription in Israel: Academic programs

-Volunteering
+Volunteering equivalency

 A draftee found unfit for military service may still choose to volunteer for military service; their status will be similar to all the other draftees found to be fit for service.
 Once enlisted, these volunteers cannot choose to quit the military early.

-Civilian national service
+Alternative national service

 There is an alternative voluntary civilian national service in Israel for those that cannot or do not wish to serve in the Israel Defense Forces.
 Most participants are Jewish women from the Religious Zionist sector.